-Council is giving nature a helping hand at Matapōuri Beach, taking up to 15,000m3 of sand that has become trapped in the estuary back to the beach.
+We gave nature a helping hand at Matapōuri Beach by taking up to 15,000m3 of sand that had become trapped in the estuary back to the beach.

-This copies the estuary’s natural sand flushing process, which has been impacted by development, including the building of bridges across the estuary.
+This copied the estuary’s natural sand flushing process, which has been impacted by development, including the building of bridges across the estuary.

-The majority of the sand will be placed in an erosion hot spot (next to Te Wairoa Street) and over time will disperse along the beach naturally.
+The majority of the sand was placed in an erosion hot spot (next to Te Wairoa Street) and over time will disperse along the beach naturally.

-This work will create more useable beach area when the tide is in and will protect public and private property against coastal erosion.
+This work created more useable beach area when the tide is in and will protect public and private property against coastal erosion.
 It should last for about 10 to 15 years, depending on how many big storms happen in that time.

 Coastal erosion is a natural process that has always happened at Matapōuri Beach.
 Before the area was developed, storms and floods would flush sand out of the estuary and it would settle along the shore of the bay and there was a natural equilibrium between the estuary and the beach.

 When bridges were built across Te Wairoa and Parangarau Streams, they narrowed the stream channels and slowed the streams, so less sand was flushed back into the bay to wash up along the beach.
 Sand started clogging up the estuary, and the usable area of beach at high tide started to lessen.